 Residency of Critical Care Nursing

-Advance your ability to care for patients with life-threatening conditions by starting your RN career at Cone Health’s Residency of Critical Care Nursing.
-You’ll continue your education and gain hands-on clinical experience so you can confidently join the nursing staff of an intensive care unit (ICU) or other high-acuity area.
+Start your RN career with Cone Health Residency of Critical Care and enhance your ability to care for patients with life-threatening conditions.
+You will continue your education and gain hands-on clinical experience so you can confidently join the nursing team of an intensive care unit (ICU) or other high-acuity area.

 What You’ll Learn

-Gain specialized knowledge, skills and experience to provide critical care that’s in the best interest of your patient.
-You’ll also learn how to promote a healing environment and support and educate your patients’ families or designated decision-makers.
+Gain specialized knowledge, skills, clinical decision making, and hands-on experience in the best interest of your critically -ill patient.
+You will also learn how to promote a healing environment and support and educate your patients’ families or designated decision-makers.

 What To Expect